IgniteUI/igniteui-docfx/en/components/hierarchicalgrid/hierarchical-grid.md

 # Angular Hierarchical Data Grid Component Overview

-The Ignite UI for Angular Hierarchical Data Grid is used to display and manipulate hierarchical tabular data with ease.
+The Ignite UI for Angular Hierarchical Data Grid is used to display and manipulate hierarchical tabular data.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
-This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
-The Hierarchical Grid builds upon the Flat Grid Component and extends its functionality by allowing the users to expand or collapse the rows of the parent grid, revealing the corresponding child grid, when more detailed information is needed.
-Displaying of hierarchical data has never been easier and beautiful thanks to the Material Table-based UI Grid.
+This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating, column moving, column pinning, export to Excel and CSV, and more.
+The Hierarchical Grid builds upon the Flat Grid Component and extends its functionality by allowing the users to expand or collapse the rows of the parent grid, revealing corresponding child grids, when more detailed information is needed.

 ## Angular Hierarchical Data Grid Example
 In this angular grid example you can see how users can visualize hierarchical sets of data and use cell templating to add other visual components like [Sparkline](../charts/types/sparkline-chart.md).